Make fishing part of your summertime plan! Kempenfelt Bay is home to Perch, Smallmouth Bass, Whitefish, and Lake Trout.

 Tips for Fishing in Little Lake:

-• Expect to catch pike, pickerel, crappie, perch, and largemouth bass.
+• Expect to catch pike, crappie, perch, largemouth bass and the occasional walleye.

 • Beginning anglers should have the most luck with live bait.

-• In hot weather, fish from a boat in the deeper waters away from the shore, since the fish will seek cooler water.
-Fishing away from the shore will also help you to avoid weeds.
+• In hot weather, fish from a boat near the deeper weed edges away from the shore, since the fish will seek cooler water.

 For more fishing tips and information, check out the following websites:

 Let's Fish Ontario!
-(Ontario Ministry of Natural Resources)
+(Ontario Ministry of Natural Resources and Forestry)

 *Download a copy of the Recreational Fishing Regulations Summary from this website for